 How is IUI different from IVF or ICI?

-Intrauterine Insemination (IUI), in vitro fertilization (IVF), and Intracervical insemination (ICI) are three ways to help people conceive.
+Intrauterine Insemination (IUI), in vitro fertilization (IVF), and Intravaginal insemination (IVI) are three ways to help people conceive.
 The first two – IUI and IVF – are medical procedures that are done by a doctor, at a fertility clinic or surgery center.
-An ICI is typically a do-it-yourself process, done at home, with a specially designed syringe, like Mosie.
+An IVI is typically a do-it-yourself process, done at home, with a specially designed syringe.

-ICI and IUI procedures are similar in that sperm is introduced into the female reproductive tract, however that is where the similarities end.
-An ICI delivers “unwashed” sperm to the cervical opening.
+IVI and IUI procedures are similar in that sperm is introduced into the female reproductive tract, however that is where the similarities end.
+An IVI delivers “unwashed” sperm to the cervical opening.
 An IUI delivers “washed” sperm into the uterus.
 IVF is a completely different process.

 The IVF procedure starts with taking injectable hormones so that several eggs mature at the same time.
 Then a doctor surgically retrieves the eggs.
 In a lab, the eggs are mixed or injected with “washed sperm” – with the hopes that they will fertilize.
 An embryo is then transferred directly into the uterus.
 That’s where an embryo will hopefully stick and grow.